Skip to content

 The spreadsheet for humans and agents.

 An open-source spreadsheet engine rebuilt in Rust.
-Dynamic arrays, pivot tables, XLOOKUP — with Python and Node.js SDKs built for AI.
+Dynamic arrays, pivot tables, XLOOKUP — with Node.js SDK built for AI.

 Live spreadsheet running in your browser via WebAssembly — not a screenshot.